DBoo92/317Hardware/README.md

 ![sensorwires](https://raw.githubusercontent.com/DBoo92/317Hardware/master/readme_images/pcb/sensorpins.jpg) ![sensormolex](https://raw.githubusercontent.com/DBoo92/317Hardware/master/readme_images/pcb/molex3pin.jpg)

 Cut the stock connector off the soil sensor using the diagonal cutters.
 Make your cut close to the existing connector so the wires stay long.
 Strip about 1/4" off the end of each wire.
 Crimp a molex pin on the open end of each wire (shown in first image) using the wire strippers.
 Apply a small amount of solder to the crimp connection to strengthen it.
-Once the solder has cooled, insert the Vcc pin into hole 1, Aout pin into hole 2, and Gnd pin into hole 3 (as labelled in the second picture).
+Once the solder has cooled, insert the Aout pin into hole 1, Vcc pin into hole 2, and Gnd pin into hole 3 (as labelled in the second picture).

 > Make sure the pins go into the appropriate connector hole otherwise you could damage the sensor/circuit.

 ## Mechanical Assembly

+### ADS1115 risers

 ![ADSrisers](https://raw.githubusercontent.com/DBoo92/317Hardware/master/readme_images/mechanical/adsrisers.jpg)

 Start by inserting a 10mm riser in each mounting hole of the ADS1115 with a 3mm washer underneath it (as shown in the picture).
 Fasten them by threading a nut on the end of the riser and tightening it.
 Then from the bottom side of the PCB thread a screw into the riser through the 2 mounting holes and tighten them.
 Careful not to overtighten anything as the risers are only plastic.

+### PCB risers

 ![PCBrisers](https://raw.githubusercontent.com/DBoo92/317Hardware/master/readme_images/mechanical/pcbrisers.JPG)